12 Most Affordable Places to Retire in California Where Your Money Goes Further

 Bakersfield cost of living

-Food costs in Bakersfield remain reasonable compared to state averages.
-Common grocery items like a loaf of bread ($4.27), a gallon of milk ($2.68), and eggs ($2.48) help keep daily expenses manageable, especially important for retirees on fixed incomes.
+Grocery prices remain reasonable compared to state averages.
+Common items like bread, milk, and eggs help keep daily expenses manageable, especially important for retirees on fixed incomes.

 Bakersfield healthcare access

-Healthcare accessibility remains a crucial consideration for retirement planning.
-Fortunately, Kern County houses 10 general acute care hospitals, each equipped with emergency departments.
-Many facilities offer specialized services tailored to seniors’ needs.
+Kern County has 10 general acute care hospitals, all with emergency departments.
+Many offer services designed for seniors.

-Adventist Health Bakersfield stands as a cornerstone of local healthcare, operating as a 300-bed acute care hospital with over a century of service to the community.
-Notably, it houses the only comprehensive cancer care center in Kern County with Commission on Cancer accreditation.
+Adventist Health Bakersfield is a 300-bed acute care hospital that has served the community for over a century.
+It houses Kern County's only comprehensive cancer care center with Commission on Cancer accreditation.

 Bakersfield community and lifestyle